 Non-resident investors

 Liverpool attracts overseas buyers, particularly from Ireland, the Middle East, and East Asia.
-The Non-Resident Landlord scheme requires letting agents to deduct 20% basic rate tax from rent before passing it on unless the landlord holds NRL1 approval.
+If you live abroad, the Non-Resident Landlord scheme requires your letting agent to deduct 20% basic rate tax from rent before passing it on unless you hold NRL1 approval.
 NRL approval defers but does not eliminate UK tax.
-Disposals trigger 60-day reporting through the HMRC CGT on UK property service regardless of where the owner lives.
+Disposals trigger 60-day reporting through the HMRC CGT on UK property service regardless of where you live.

 Section 24 basic-rate tax reducer